 As long as you’re downtown, you can cap off the night at any number of popular clubs and lounges throughout the vicinity.
 If you’re interested in doing some bar-hopping, head to Wall St. Plaza, featuring The Hen House, Waitiki and other bars, or Church Street, which is home to Latitudes, Chillers and others.

-Depending on the time of your visit, our suggested mid-morning and afternoon activities can easily be swapped out with any of these acclaimed food festivals and events.
+Depending on the time of your visit, you can complement your Orlando foodie adventure with any of these acclaimed, food-focused happenings!